-In the next article, I will introduce another principle and then provide for you three powerful examples of how all of them are lived out in real time.
+In the next article, I will introduce another principle and then provide you with three powerful examples of how all of them are lived out in real-time.

 Social sites can be deleted at any time because of Big Tech censorship, so please join our newsletter to stay connected with us.

 We want to be here for you on your journey towards our Father‘s heart.